vdhooftcompmet/group-website/README.md

         Note: this paragraph assumes you are familiar with JavaScript, html, and css.

         Every section has a component file in the `website/custom/src/components` folder.
 To make the component show up on your website you will need to add it to the page configurations in `website/custom/src/pages` files.
 The homepage configuration is described in `website/custom/src/pages/index.js`.
 Styling of your component can be done by adding a component style sheet to the `website/custom/src/styles` folder.
 Then, import your component style sheet in `website/custom/src/styles/main.scss`.
+Don't forget to add your component to the navigation menu in `website/custom/navigation.js` and add `id=<component_id>` to the div it should navigate to.
 Existing components have this aforementioned setup and can be altered accordingly.

 6. **Save your changes**